Cooking On The Ranch

 Mashed, baked, scalloped…I simply have never met a potato dish didn’t like.
 Have you ever made roasted smashed potatoes?
 This was a first for me.
 And most certainly not the last little little golf ball sized potato I’ll ever smash.

 And if potatoes rule around your house, like they do here, you’re going to love this version of roasted smashed potatoes.
-The great part about this Chimichurri Potatoes recipe is that it’s easy and, not to mention, exciting in flavor.
+The great part about this Argetinean Chimichurri Potatoes recipe is that it’s easy and, not to mention, exciting in flavor.

 yukon gold potatoes on a sheet pan getting smashed by a fork